 Lack the damage from NSAIDs improving the cells viability or plasticity

 Have been shown to diﬀerentiate into nervous system cells, liver, pancreas, heart, and other organs of the body

-Continue to express molecules with immune-modulating activity after they are extracted from the umbilical cord and able to pass this ability to their progeny This enables the infused donor cells, whether diﬀerentiated or not, to engraft into the diseased target organ and positively modify its microenvironment to promote repopulation the infusion of immunomodulatory MSC provide a signiﬁcant advantage by better overcoming host responses, providing the needed functional bridging action, and modifying the underlying pathological conditions at the basis of disease
+Continue to express molecules with immune-modulating activity after they are extracted from the umbilical cord and are able to pass this ability to their progeny.
+This enables the infused donor cells, whether diﬀerentiated or not, to engraft into the diseased target organ and positively modify its microenvironment to promote repopulation.
+The infusion of immunomodulatory MSC’s provides a signiﬁcant advantage by better overcoming host responses, providing the needed functional bridging action, and modifying the underlying pathological conditions at the basis of disease.

-Retain telomere at the highest possible length which protects them from premature loss of viability
+Retain telomeres at the highest possible length which protects them from premature loss of viability

 Strong migratory ability toward the site of inﬂammation

 Published Studies for the Eﬃcacy of Allograft Tissue Products Derived from Birth Tissue